KevS272/lidar_proposal_image_classification/README.md

 ## Known issues and future improvements
 - The projection is not 100% percetly mapped onto the image (see picture above).
 This is most likely due to incorrect camera parameters.
 - The classifier in the image is not yet trained to it's maximum potential.
 Currently, classifications could be wrong more often than desired.
+New models will be added shortly to the Drive.
 - Currently, the rotational matrix is hardcoded.
 An additional rotation still has to be added to the code in order to work with the transformations from tf.
-- In the future, the node should grab the camera parameters directly from the camera_info topic.
-Then, the intrinsic parameters in the config files will be removed.